KerrickC/NetRunners/README.md

 3. Start program
    - (a) Run `python ./src/demo.py`

+[NOTE: to close program properly, first exit the GUI by clicking the 'X', then navigate to running terminal and type 'CTRL-C']

 ## Steps to re-run program during different session ##
 1. Setup a python virtual environment
    - (a) Run `pip install virtualenv`